miningplanet/but-x/README.md

 sync_${database}.js (located in scripts/) is used to update the local or remote databases.
 This scripts must be called from the explorers root directory.

 ```
-Usage: /path/to/node scripts/sync-_${database}.js [net] <other options..>
+Usage: /path/to/node scripts/sync-_${database}.js [net] {other options..}

 Notes:
-- All scripts lock its execution based the database to be updated int ./tmp.
+- All scripts lock its execution based the database to be updated in ./tmp.
 - Lockings are deactivated if the PIDs locked are obsolete.
 ```